redines/AlienColonyManagement/README.md

 # neighbours
-practice project with safe devops approach
+practice project with safe devops approach and clean architecture

 This project is my place to experiment with new topics and fundamental skills I have to improve on.
 I will utilize a full safe devops approach, or atleast as much as I can while utilizing githubs tools.